Trentino Booking Booking

 Distance in km

-Medium difficulty walk reaching Malga Valbiolo and the nearby Marmot Village, a fun educational path made up of five stations where the little ones can have fun among slides, wooden playhouses, tunnels, and a water mill.
+A medium difficulty walk that reaches Malga Valbiolo and the nearby Marmot Village, a fun educational trail made up of five stations where the little ones can enjoy slides, wooden houses, tunnels, and a water mill.

-The route develops on a not too demanding path with a splendid view over the valley, the fascinating Presena Glacier, and the majestic surrounding peaks.
-The itinerary winds through wide meadows rich in high-altitude vegetation where, if you are lucky, you may spot cheerful marmots peeking out from the numerous burrows visible along the way.
-Upon reaching the arrival point of the Valbiolo chairlift, the little ones can enjoy themselves among wooden games present in the Marmot Village.
-Here, there are several attractions where children can engage and play outdoors.
-Finally, if you want to enjoy a lunch break at altitude, you can taste excellent typical dishes at Malga Valbiolo, from where you can admire the new artificial pond built near the mountain hut.
+The route develops on a not too demanding path with a splendid view of the valley, the fascinating Presena Glacier, and the majestic surrounding peaks.
+The itinerary winds through wide alpine meadows rich in high-altitude vegetation where, if you are lucky, you might spot cute marmots peeking out from the numerous burrows along the trail.

 Route info